 At a very early age, she made a feast for her boy and announced that he would fast two days.
-This is what might be called a formal presentation to the spirit or God.
+This is what might be called a formal presentation to the spirit of God.
 She greatly desired him to become a worthy leader according to the ideas of her people.
-It appears that she left her husband when he took a second wife and lived with her own band till her death.
+It appears that she left her husband when he took a second wife and lived with her own band until her death.
 She did not marry again.

 Little Crow was an intensely ambitious man and without physical fear.
 He was always in perfect training and early acquired the art of warfare of the Indian type.
 It is told of him that when he was about ten years old, he engaged with other boys in a sham battle on the shore of a lake near St. Paul.
 Both sides were encamped at a little distance from one another, and the rule was that the enemy must be surprised, otherwise the attack would be considered a failure.
 One must come within so many paces undiscovered in order to be counted successful.
-Our hero had a favorite dog which, at his earnest request, was allowed to take part in the game, and as a scout, he entered the enemy camp unseen, by the help of his dog.
+Our hero had a favorite dog which, at his earnest request, was allowed to take part in the game, and as a scout, he entered the enemy camp unseen, with the help of his dog.

-When he was twelve, he saved the life of a companion who had broken through the ice by tying the end of a pack line to a log, then at great risk to himself carrying it to the edge of the hole where his comrade went down.
+When he was 12, he saved the life of a companion who had broken through the ice by tying the end of a pack line to a log, then at great risk to himself carrying it to the edge of the hole where his comrade went down.
 It is said that he also broke in, but both boys saved themselves by means of the line.

 As a young man, Little Crow was always ready to serve his people as a messenger to other tribes, a duty involving much danger and hardship.
 He was also known as one of the best hunters in his band.
-Although still young, he had already a war record when he became chief of the Kaposias, at a time when the Sioux were facing the greatest and most far-reaching changes that had ever come to them.
+Although still young, he had already a war record when he became chief of the Kaposia, at a time when the Sioux were facing the greatest and most far-reaching changes that had ever come to them.

 At this juncture in the history of the northwest and its native inhabitants, the various fur companies had paramount influence.
 They did not hesitate to impress the Indians with the idea that they were the authorized representatives of the white races or peoples, and they were quick to realize the desirability of controlling the natives through their most influential chiefs.
 Little Crow became quite popular with post traders and factors.
 He was an orator as well as a diplomat, and one of the first of his nation to indulge in politics and promote unstable schemes to the detriment of his people.

-When the United States Government went into the business of acquiring territory from the Indians so that the flood of western settlement might not be checked, commissions were sent out to negotiate treaties, and in case of failure, it often happened that a delegation of leading men of the tribe were invited to Washington.
+When the United States Government went into the business of acquiring territory from the Indians so that the flood of western settlement might not be checked, commissions were sent out to negotiate treaties, and in case of failure, it often happened that a delegation of leading men of the tribe was invited to Washington.
 At that period, these visiting chiefs, attired in all the splendor of their costumes of the ceremony, were treated like ambassadors from foreign countries.

-One winter in the late eighteen-fifties, a major general of the army gave a dinner to the Indian chiefs then in the city, and on this occasion, Little Crow was appointed toastmaster.
+One winter in the late 1850s, a major general of the army gave a dinner to the Indian chiefs then in the city, and on this occasion, Little Crow was appointed toastmaster.
 There were present a number of Senators and members of Congress, as well as judges of the Supreme Court, cabinet officers, and other distinguished citizens.
 When all the guests were seated, the Sioux arose and addressed them with much dignity as follows:

 “Warriors and friends: I am informed that the great white war chief who of his generosity and comradeship has given us this feast, has expressed the wish that we may follow to-night the usages and customs of my people.
 In other words, this is a warriors’ feast, a braves’ meal.
 I call upon the Ojibway chief, the Hole-in-the-Day, to give the lone wolf’s hunger call, after which we will join him in our usual manner.”